 Here’s everything you need to know to combat stem rot in both geraniums and pelargoniums.

 What Is Stem Rot?

 Stem rot is a condition that many fungal infections may cause.

-Some, such as Pythium spp.
-May cause both root rot and stem rot.
+Some, such as Pythium spp., may cause both leads to root rot and stem rot.
 In the case of pythium, the stem rot is called blackleg.